-Scanning probes & biology researchLatest updated: December 3, 2019
+Scanning probe electrochemistry & biology researchLatest updated: June 2, 2023

 Scanning probe electrochemistry can be applied to the local study of biological systems.
 A number of biological processes result in changes in the local electrochemical characteristics of the system under study.
 By following local electrochemical characteristics, scanning probe electrochemistry has answered a number of questions as outlined in the table below.